HTTP-RPC/Kilo/README.md

 Each of these classes is discussed in more detail below.

 The JAR file for the Java server implementation of HTTP-RPC can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
-Java 8 and a servlet container supporting servlet specification 3.1 or later are required.
+Java 8 and a servlet container supporting servlet specification 3.0 (e.g. Tomcat 7) or later are required.

 ## WebService Class
 `WebService` is an abstract base class for HTTP-RPC web services.
 All services must extend this class and must provide a public, zero-argument constructor.